 Alumni Magazine.
 The award-winning Texas Techsan, a publication of the Texas Tech Alumni Association, is sent six times a year to association members.
 The publication reflects a full range of current university programs, news, and campus life.
 Stories represent a mixture of topics and emphasize alumni accomplishments, faculty expertise and research, university issues, and Alumni Association programs.
 Faculty members are encouraged to send information about academic endeavors and honors to the “Through the Arches” section of the magazine.

-Information on purchasing goods and services for university use may be obtained from the departmental website (www.depts.ttu.edu/procurement/purchasingContracting/) or from the Office of Purchasing and Contracting (806.742.3844).
+Purchasing.
+Information on purchasing goods and services for university use may be obtained from the departmental website (www.depts.ttu.edu/procurement/purchasing/) or from the Purchasing Office (806.742.3844).

-Purchasing and contracting policies are set forth in the university OPs numbered in the 72 series.
-All purchasing functions, including access to policies, procedures, and the electronic processes can be viewed on the departmental website.
-The electronic system, TechBuy, handles all purchasing requisitions for the University.
+Purchasing policies are set forth in the university OPs numbered in the 72 series.
+All purchasing functions, including access to policies, procedures and the electronic processes can be viewed on the departmental website.
+The electronic system, TechBuy, handles all purchasing requisitions for the university.
 The website for Techbuy is http://techbuy.ttu.edu.
 To register staff and faculty members to use the system please access team.texastech.edu.
-For support with any of the systems or a purchasing question, send an email to email@example.com.
+For support with any of the systems or a purchasing question, send an email to firstname.lastname@example.org.

 Student records are maintained in West Hall by the staff of the Office of the Registrar.
 This office provides student registration information and services, transfer of credit services, official Texas Tech University transcripts, Texas Student Initiative (TSI) compliance service, Athletic Certification, and FERPA compliance.
 The registrar’s office is under the direction of the Senior Associate Vice President for Enrollment Management.